 Customer Client: Support Session Interface

 When your customer starts a support session with you, that session will start either as web-based chat or with the full customer client download, depending on your site settings.
+If starting a session as an HTML5 web-based chat, your customer will be asked to allow notifications, enabling popup notifications to help make your communications with customers more efficient.

 Your administrator can determine which messages your customer will see before the session begins.
 Among the messages that may be displayed are a customer agreement, requiring the customer to accept the terms of entering a support session; a prompt to allow or refuse session recordings; and a greeting, which may include the estimated wait time and the customer's position in queue.